 When it comes to time spent on personal grooming (bathing, shaving, dressing, hair, make-up), Italians are in the lead, spending just over five and a half hours per week on average.
 They are followed by Argentinians and Americans, who are equal with an average time of just over five and a quarter hours per week.
 At the other end of the scale, Chinese spend less than three hours per week on average, followed by South Koreans with just over three and a quarter hours and Japanese just over three and a half.

 GfK conducted an online survey with over 27,000 consumers aged 15 or older in 22 countries.
 Fieldwork completed in June 2015 and the data are weighted to reflect the demographic composition of the online population age 15+ in each market.

-The countries included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.
+The markets included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.

 1The survey question asked: “Here are the reasons some people have given for trying to look their best.
 For each one, please indicate if it is a major reason why you try to look your best: To feel good about myself / Because it is important for my career / Because it is expected of me / To be admired and respected by other people / To please my spouse or partner / To make a good impression on people whom I meet for the first time / To express my individuality / To set a good example for my children / To make a good impression on people of the opposite sex or those that I find attractive / Because it makes me feel in control